For entrepreneurial branch builders, the market is ripe with recruiting opportunities.

 Will your branch provide administrative services?
 Lead generation?
 Supervision oversight?
 Best practice solutions?
-Size and scale are important to advisors deciding on the ideal branch and its broker-dealer counterpart.
+Size and scale are important to financial professionals deciding on the ideal branch and its broker-dealer counterpart.
 Many are looking for a firm large enough to provide leading products, services and technology, but small enough to provide personalized support and maintenance.

-4. Support Services — Does your OSJ branch offer the compliance and supervisory support advisors need to free up more time to serve their clients?
+4. Support Services — Does your OSJ branch offer the compliance and supervisory support financial professionals need to free up more time to serve their clients?
 Assistance in transition?
 The opportunity to use support staff, office furniture and equipment to save time and money on hiring administrative support and leasing and outfitting an office of their own?

 5. Compensation — It isn’t uncommon for a prospect to focus on how much your branch charges.
 In those cases, you’ll need to be prepared to explain what they’re gaining in return for a slightly lower payout.

-Upheaval and change in the industry have many advisors on the move or considering a move in the not-so-distant future.
+Upheaval and change in the industry have many financial professionals on the move or considering a move in the not-so-distant future.
 While this can present retention challenges for some firms, it also presents a rich recruiting opportunity for those who have the right plan and tools to stand out from the competition.